StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 - If you can solve this you can solve SAT problems
 - You might as well use a SAT solver (or something stronger)

-Otherwise you'll end up badly implementing a buggy, slow SAT solver
+Otherwise you’ll end up badly implementing a buggy, slow SAT solver

 ---
 # Not Just Any Solution

 Obviously just knowing if there is a solution is not that useful

-- That's just how computational complexity classes are defined
+- That’s just how computational complexity classes are defined

 ---
 # Optimal Solutions

-We also don't just want any solution — we want an optimal solution
+We also don’t just want any solution — we want an optimal solution

 - Requires a notion of some solutions